If I am not for myself, who will be for me?

 First, it is plausible I am the 100 billionth person to have lived on this planet (see link).
-But what matters more in this era of self-promotion is that no one else has made the claim.
-So, with my fondest nod to the Al Franken Decade, I have here conferred the title “The 100 Billionth Person” upon myself, Craig Collins.
+But what matters more in this culture of self-promotion is that no one else has made the same claim.
+So, I here confer the designation “The 100 Billionth Person” upon myself, Craig Collins.

-The 100 Billionth Person.
+The 100 billionth person.
 How impressive!
 One out of… how many zeroes is that?
 Hmm.
-Why should The 100 Billionth Person be more special than the tens of billions preceding and following me?
+Why should the 100 billionth person to walk the earth be more special than the billions who preceded and followed?

 Let’s talk about special and unique.
 As I was growing up, I was constantly reminded by my mother, my teachers, by the fact that I was a year younger than my classmates, that I was special.
-My parents rarely missed a chance to brag to their friends about me, as if I were from another planet bearing otherworldly intelligence.
-While I did start reading earlier than my classmates and did get good grades, it meant that I was set apart from the other kids.
+My parents rarely missed a chance to brag to their friends about me, as if I were from another planet and had otherworldly intelligence.
+While I did start reading earlier than my classmates and I did get good grades, it meant I was set apart from other kids.
 Special and unique?
-Sure, different and often disparaged.
+Sure, but different and often disparaged.

 For a good while, I drank the Kool-Aid.
 I grew up to meet countless people with abilities and ambitions far exceeding my own but it did not shake my aura of specialness.
 College mid-term exam?
 I’ll do fine, I don’t need to study that hard.
 Income tax returns?
-I can do them on Excel.
-Corporate leadership workshops?
-No way, I hate social engineering crap.
-Improve my art and photography by studying the masters?
+I can make a spreadsheet and do them myself.
+Corporate leadership outings?
+No way — I don’t need social engineering.
+Make my art and photography better by studying the masters?
 Why should I contaminate the way I see the world?

-For a long time, there was a little shrine to myself imbedded in me, where self-absorbed questions were posed.
-How can I get the recognition I deserve?
-On what should I spend my precious time and energy?
-What a waste it would be to fritter my creativity away — after all, I am unique!
+For a long time, there was a little shrine to myself imbedded in me, where self-absorbed questions were posed: How can I get the recognition I deserve?
+On what activities should I spend my precious time and energy?
+What a waste it would be to fritter myself away — after all, I am special!

-The 100 Billionth Person is an irony, you see.
-The 100 Billionth Person sounds special and distinctive — but as one of so many, how can I be anything but ordinary and insignificant?
+The 100 Billionth Person is obviously an irony.
+Being The 100 Billionth Person sounds special and distinctive — but as one of so many, how can I be anything but ordinary and insignificant?
 Yes, each of us is unique in that no one shares our DNA, our experiences, our thoughts, our actions.
 But if we are all unique, how special can that be?

+P.S.
 Those expecting to find the usual biographical info here may be disappointed.
-I don’t want to make it any easier for the personal data aggregator sites than it already is.
-Who I am is reflected in my writing, so please read.
+I don’t want to make it any easier for personal data aggregators than it already is.
+Who I am is reflected in my posts, so please read them.
 Who I am not is some other Craig H. Collins you may have been looking for.
 If you arrived here by chance, you need not be sorry.